tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: A company is looking to use machine learning to translate a few documents from English to Chinese.
 Having learned about machine learning services on AWS, which of the following services would you recommend the company to use?
 A: AWS Translate

 - Q: A company is planning on implementing a chatbot into their web application.
 Which AWS service would best meet their needs?
-A: Amazon Lex
+A: Amazon Lex.
+In AWS, Lex is represented by chat bubbles.

 - Q: A company wants to develop their own machine learning application on AWS.
 Which of the following services would best fit their needs?
 A: Amazon SageMaker